godotjs/GodotJS/docs/godotjs_scripts.md

 color: MyColor = MyColor.White;
 ```

-The value can be easily chose from a dropdown list in the editor.
+The value can be easily chosen from a dropdown list in the editor.

 ![enum_prop](./assets/export_enum_inspector.png)